Certificate Quick Facts

 Minimum Credit Hours Required | 33 |

 The course sequence listed below is strongly recommended in order to complete your program requirements.
-Many Career and Technical Education (CTE) courses have prerequisites and/or corequisites that have been accounted for within this Plan of Study Guide.
+Many Career and Technical Education (CTE) courses have prerequisites and/or corequisites that have been accounted for within this course sequence plan.
 Please register for your major requirements each semester as shown below using the Student Planning tool in myCWI.
 Consult your advisor for any questions regarding this plan.

 NOTE: The required general education courses may be completed during any semester the student prefers, including summer semesters.